-4 hours.
+3 hours.
 Offered 1998-99.
-As a study of the philosophical systems in their historical development, particularly in the civilization of the West, this course encompasses the ongoing dialogue between religious and secular pursuits of truth.
-Prerequisite: PHL 210 Introduction to Philosophy.
+As a one- semester survey of the history of western philosophy, this course encompasses the ongoing dialogue between religious and secular pursuits of truth and the connections and contrasts between historical periods.

 PHL 485 Selected Topics